Sushreesatarupa/Value-Chain/README.md

 Despite all the obstacles, we are really happy that we could incorporate all our ideas into our website.
 We even learnt many new things and we are proud of ourselves!

 ## What's next for Value-Chain-Study
+doe to limited amount of time we couldnt build a polished prototype with good UI/UX and also lot many features. we have though of extending this to outside world after making a polished product. we will try improving the looks and working o this solution and also think of new features which can be added over this.

 ## Built With
 - HTML